DamianFryc089/car-wash-on-threads/README.md

 - **Thread Synchronization**: Manages access to shared resources (nozzles) using mutual exclusion mechanisms.
 - **Configurable Parameters**: Flexible setup for the number of wash bays, vehicles, and simulation behavior.
-- **Visualization**: A simple GUI panel showing the states of queues, vehicles, and wash bays.
+- **Visualization**: A simple GUI panel showing the states of carQueues, vehicles, and wash bays.
 - **Concurrency Control**: Uses Java concurrency primitives (`synchronized`, `ReentrantLock`, etc.).